spf13/viper/README.md

 application to handle file based configuration and seamlessly marry that with command line flags which can also be used to control application behavior.
 Viper also supports retrieving configuration values from remote key/value stores.
-Etcd is currently supported, and Consul is coming soon.
+Etcd and Consul are supported.

 ## Why Viper?